 Best Affordable Yoga Mat

 For beginners and casual yogis, it’s OK to opt for a budget mat — as long as it doesn’t sacrifice function for savings.
-BalanceFrom’s GoYoga mat has a lot in common with the Gaiam: it’s the same size, it’s just a millimeter thicker, and it’s also made from lightweight, high-density foam with double-sided non-slip surfaces.
+BalanceFrom’s GoYoga mat has a lot in common with the Gaiam's: it’s the same size, roughly a millimeter thicker, and it’s also made from lightweight, high-density foam with double-sided non-slip surfaces.
 It may not have the cache or durability (this type of foam tends to flake over time) of some of the pricier options, but you could replace it six times over and still ring up under the total cost of a name brand.
+That said, spending more on a mat that will last longer brings other benefits — including freedom from the guilt of throwing so much foam in the garbage.

 Best for Hot Yoga